MiniProfiler/rack-mini-profiler/README.md

 gem 'rack-mini-profiler'
 ```

-Using Rails:

-All you have to do is include the Gem and you're good to go in development.

 rack-mini-profiler is designed with production profiling in mind.
 To enable that just run `Rack::MiniProfiler.authorize_request` once you know a request is allowed to profile.

 Using Rails:

+All you have to do is include the Gem and you're good to go in development.

 ```ruby
 # A hook in your ApplicationController